Lesson 6: ml5.js Serial

 const int DEFAULT_CHAR_WIDTH = 5; // default font is 5 pixels wide at size 1

-const int DEFAULT_CHAR_HEIGHT = 8; // default font is 8 pixels wide at size 1
+const int DEFAULT_CHAR_HEIGHT = 8; // default font is 8 pixels tall at size 1

 int _charWidth = DEFAULT_CHAR_WIDTH * CHAR_SIZE; // calculate char width at char size

-int _charHeight = DEFAULT_CHAR_HEIGHT * CHAR_SIZE; // calculate char width at char size
+int _charHeight = DEFAULT_CHAR_HEIGHT * CHAR_SIZE; // calculate char height at char size

 float _faceX = 0; // normalized x position of face

-float _faceY = 0; // normalize y position of face
+float _faceY = 0; // normalized y position of face

 Now, in loop() look for incoming serial data.
 If serial data exists, read and parse it into x,y floats.